Aquanty/rtd-hgs/docs/source/index.rst

 #. **shape** Nonlinear decay shape parameter :math:`\beta` [-].

+| Causes the first-order decay constant, :math:`\lambda`
+  (Equation :ref:
-Causes the first-order decay constant, :math:`\lambda` (Equation :ref:`eq:6` ), across all porous medium zones in the domain to be computed according to the nonlinear decay equation
+| ), across all porous medium zones in the domain to be computed
+  according to the nonlinear decay equation

   .. math:: \lambda = \alpha\cdot\min\left[1,\, \left(\frac{S_w}{S_r}\right)^\beta\right],

   where :math:`S_w` is the water saturation.
 This command can be combined with the commands Nonlinear decay with temperature or Zoned nonlinear decay with temperature, for the same species, in which case the decay coefficients have a multiplicative effect.
 Note that this command overrides the commands Decay constant and Zoned decay constant for the same species.

 --------------